top of page

 - Advice on marketing and getting a buyer for your property fast

-Stuart Chng, Senior Associate Executive Director of OrangeTee & Tie, is a renowned leader and personality in the real estate industry.
+Stuart Chng, Executive Group District Director at Huttons, is a renowned leader and personality in the real estate industry.

 He adores music and can play a few instruments decently without upsetting his neighbours.
 When not doing so, he enjoys pillow fighting with his son and coming up with silly puns which barely amuses his wife.

-Stuart has also coached many top million dollar producing agents from different real estate agencies in Singapore.
+Stuart has also coached many top million dollar producing agents from top Singapore real estate agencies.
 Read his agents' reviews here.

 Relevant Articles